Best 5% Interest Savings Accounts of December 2024

 The CIT Platinum Savings account offers 11x the national savings average on balances over $5,000.
 There are no fees to open or maintain an account, and they have a robust mobile app to make banking from anywhere a breeze.

-The only downside with CIT is you must carry a $5,000 average daily balance.
+The only downside with CIT is you must carry a $5,000 average daily balance to earn the highest APY.
 If your balance drops below this threshold, the APY drops to 0.25%.

 What Is a 5% Interest Savings Account?